EHCP Provision Not Being Made — What You Can Do | EHCP Clarity

 4. 4

-If the school's response is unsatisfactory or the provision is still not being delivered, write to the LA's SEN caseworker.
-State that the provisions in Section F of the EHCP are not being delivered and that this is a breach of the LA's absolute duty under section 42 of the Children and Families Act 2014.
+If the school's response is unsatisfactory or the provision is still not being delivered, write to the local authority's SEN caseworker.
+State that the provisions in Section F of the EHCP are not being delivered and that this is a breach of the local authority's absolute duty under section 42 of the Children and Families Act 2014.
 Request a written response and a remediation plan with a specific timeline.

 5. 5